Sonora Junction Shoulder Widening Project

 Project Cost

-The estimated cost of this project is $20.1 million.
+The estimated total cost of this project was $20.1 million.

 Project Timeline